 - 15. The candidate shall give in writing two months' notice of intention to submit the thesis. - 16.
 Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
 The candidate may also submit any work previously published whether or not such work is related to the thesis. - 17.
 It shall be understood that the University retains the four copies of the thesis submitted for examination, and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968 the University may issue the thesis in whole or in part, in photostat or microfilm or other cooying medium. - 18.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 18.
 There shall normally be three examiners of the thesis appointed by the Professorial Board on the recommendation of the committee, at least two of whom shall be external to the University. - 19.
-After examining the thesis the examiners may: - (1) decide that the thesis reaches a satisfactory standard; or - (2) recommend that the candidate be required to resubmit thesis in a revised form after a further period of study and/or research; or - (3) recommend without further test that the candidate be not awarded the degree of Doctor of Philosophy. - 20.
-If the thesis reaches the required standard, the examiners shall arrange for the candidate to be examined orally, and, at their discretion, by written papers an/or practical examination on the subject of the thesis an/or subjects relevant thereto, save that on the recommendation of the examiners the committee may dispense with the oral examination. - 21.
-If the thesis is of satisfactory standard but the candidate fails to satisfy the examiners at the oral or other examinations, the examiners may recommend the University to permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by them but not exceeding eighteen months. - 22.
-At the conclusion of the examination, the examiners will submit to the committee a concise report on the merits of the thesis and on the examination results, and the committee shall recommend whether or not the candidate may be admitted to the degree.
+At the conclusion of the examination each examiner shall submit to the committee a concise report on the merits of the thesis and shall recommend to the committee that: - (1) The candidate be awarded the degree without further examination; or - (2) the candidate be awarded the degree without further examination subject to minor corrections as listed being made to the satisfaction of the head of the school; or - (3) the candidate be awarded the degree subject to a further examination on questions posed in the report, performance in this further examination being to the satisfaction of the committee: or - (4) the candidate be not awarded the degree but be permitted to resubmit the thesis in a revised form after a further period of study and/or research; or - (5) the candidate be not awarded the degree and be not permitted to resubmit the thesis. - 20.
+If the performance at the further examination recommended under Rule 19.
+(3) is not to the satisfaction of the committee the committee may permit the candidate to re-present the same thesis and submit to a further oral, practical or written examination within a period specified by them but not exceeding eighteen months. - 21.
+The committee shall, after consideration of the examiners' reports and the reports of any oral or written or practical examination, recommend whether or not the candidate may be admitted to the decree. - 22.
+A candidate shall be required to pay such fees as may be determined from time to time by the Council